On the hierarchy of natural theories: Analogues of Martin's Conjecture

 \section{Analogues of Martin's Conjecture}

-The well-ordering phenomenon is evident in ordinal analysis.
-Recall that Beklemishev's method (see \textsection \ref{Ordinal analysis via iterated reflection}) for calculating the proof-theoretic ordinal of a theory $T$ involves demonstrating that $T$ can be approximated over a weak base theory by a class of formulas that are well understood.
+Ordinal analysis is a means of well-ordering axiom systems, so one might expect some connections between ordinal analysis and the well-ordering phenomenon.
+Recall that Beklemishev's method (see \textsection \ref{Ordinal analysis via iterated reflection}) for calculating the proof-theoretic ordinal of a theory $T$ involves demonstrating that $T$ can be approximated over a weak base theory by a class of formulas that are well-behaved.
 In particular, the $\Pi_1$ fragments of natural theories are often proof-theoretically equivalent to iterated consistency statements over a weak base theory, whence these theories are amenable to ordinal analysis.
 Why are the $\Pi_1$ fragments of natural theories proof-theoretically equivalent to iterated consistency statements?

-Our approach to this problem is inspired by Martin's Conjecture.
-In particular, we shift our focus from theories to well-behaved functions on theories.
-Specifically, we fix an appropriate base theory $T$ and focus on functions on finite extensions of $T$ (that is, on sentences).
-The goal of this approach is to show that the consistency operator and its iterates are canonical according to well-motivated but formally precise criteria.
+Our approach to this problem is inspired by Martin's Conjecture and similar problems in recursion theory.
+In this section we will formulate and discuss proof-theoretic versions of these problems.
+Let's fix some notation.
+Throughout this section we will let $T$ be a sound (i.e., true in the standard model), recursively axiomatized same-language extension of elementary arithmetic.
+We use the following notation frequently: \begin{definition} $[\varphi]_T$ is the equivalence class of $\varphi$ modulo $T$ provable equivalence, i.e., $[\varphi]_T = \{\psi: T\vdash \varphi \leftrightarrow \psi\}$. \end{definition} Finally, in this section, whenever we write ``true'' we mean ``true according to the standard interpretation $\mathbb{N}$ of first-order arithmetic.''